Economics serving society

 PNG - 249.4 kb

-Migration is a major aspect of globalization and is increasingly at the center of the public and policy debate.
-What are the microeconomic impacts of migration and how to address the challenge of identifying them?
-What is the relationship between migration, other dimensions of globalization, and development?
-What are the public finance and demographic effect of immigration for the host countries?
-What are the effects of immigration on the labor market?
-How do host societies adapt to increasingly diverse population?
-It will provide you with modern tools to analyse the consequences of migration and will present state of the art models and literature on the economics of migration: useful to identify the frontier of research and think of avenues for future research.
+Migration is a major aspect of globalization and is increasingly at the center of the public and policy debates.
+What are the impacts of migration for migrants, their home/host communities and countries, and the world?
+How to address the challenges of identifying the impacts of migration on the labor market, development, and on social and political change?
+What is the impact of climate change on internal and international migration?
+To answer these questions, the course will provide modern tools to analyze the causes and consequences of migration and will present state of the art models and literature on the economics of migration.
+It will expose participants to the frontier of research in the field and discuss avenues for future academic and policy research.

 Prerequisites: